- Anthony Dreesen Writing Lab InstructorKen Kovarik Middle School History

 She also tries to help her students understand the social and moral contexts of the works they study and then view those works through a Christian lens.

 Dr. Massengill explained, “One of my favorite quotes is from Thomas Carlyle: ‘Literature is but a branch of religion, and always participates in its character.’
 I want students to see literature as a reflection of the culture, including its religious and philosophical developments.
 It’s important to understand what a writer is trying to say, but that’s only the first step.
-Students then need to weigh those ideas in light of a Christian worldview.”Mary Ann Martin High School English
+Students then need to weigh those ideas in light of a Christian worldview.”Justin Everett High School English

 Wake Christian Academy has been blessed with many amazing teachers, and English teacher Mary Ann Martin is one of them.
 Say her name, and students’ faces automatically light up!